Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

-A good understanding of multiplication facts is crucial to the more difficult mathematical concepts.
-It would be a great help to me if you could support your child in learning these at home.
-Although I teach this as part of the mathematics, it is impossible for me to teach it every day.
-It is this daily practice that I am certain, many of the children benefit from.
-To help you, the Multiplication Facts can be found in the centre of your child’s Homework Diary.
-I have also identified that several of the class are finding telling the time and time related problems difficult.
-Regular support with this at home will develop all pupils understanding of this.
+A good understanding of the multiplication facts is crucial to the more difficult mathematical concepts.
+It would be a great help to us if you could support your child in learning these at home.
+Although we teach this as part of our maths lessons it is impossible for us to teach it every day.
+It is this daily practice that we are certain, many of the children benefit from.
+Furthermore, please encourage your child to write numbers up to 10 million in both figures and words as some are finding this particularly tricky.

 Clothing should be clearly labelled and easily identified.

 All personal items brought into school must be clearly labelled and contained in a small bag as cloakroom space is very limited.
 Jewellery should not be worn in school except for an inexpensive watch and stud earrings for those with pierced ears.

 Additional notes for Class 5

 Class rules and behaviour.

 The three basic rules of our classroom are:

 These are expected to be followed by all pupils throughout the day.
 All other classroom expectations and procedures stem from these three important ideas.

 We believe each child should take responsibility for his or her own behaviour.
 By Year 6 they should not be offering excuses and blaming others.
 Therefore, the children will be made aware of the class rules and expectations from day one.
 Any child that chooses to break these rules will receive sanctions as set out in the school behaviour policy.